OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

 #### #FEDERATIVELEARNING
 (development-time datascience).
 Federative learning can be applied when a training set is distributed over different organizations, preventing that the data needs to be collected in a central place - increasing the risk of leaking.

+Federated Learning is a decentralized Machine Learning architecture wherein a number of edge clients (e.g., sensor or mobile devices) participate in collaborative, decentralized, asynchronous training, which is orchestrated and aggregated by a controlling central server.
+Advantages of Federated Learning include reduced central compute, and the potential for preservation of privacy, since training data may remain local to the edge/client device.

+Broadly, Federated Learning generally consists of four high-level steps: First, there is a server-to-client broadcast; next, local models are updated on the client; once trained, local models are then returned to the central server; and finally, the central server updates via model aggregation.

+Challenges in Federated Learning include managing device and model heterogeneity, latency in broadcast phases, and preservation of privacy.
+Security concerns also include backdoor attacks via data/model poisoning; with federated systems additionally introducing a vast network of edge clients, some of which may be malicious.

+Device Heterogeneity.
+User- or other edge devices may vary widely in their computational, storage, transmission, or other capabilities, presenting challenges for federated deployments.
+These may additionally introduce device-specific security concerns, which practitioners should take into consideration in design phases.
+While designing for constraints including connectivity, battery life, and compute, it is also critical to consider edge device security.

+Broadcast Latency & Security.
+Efficient communication across a federated network introduces additional challenges.
+While strategies exist to minimize broadcast phase latency, they must also take into consideration potential data security risks.
+Because models are vulnerable during transmission phases, any communication optimizations must account for data security in transit.

+Preservation of Privacy.
+Because data remain local to the client device, Federated Learning architectures are sometimes assumed to be fully privacy-preserving.
+However this is not the case, as sensitive data may still be extracted from the transmitted models themselves.
+Data may be revealed from models intercepted in transmission, or during the process of model aggregation by the central server.
+For this reason, additional privacy-enhancing measures may be applied to Federated Learning settings.

+Privacy-preserving mitigations for Federated Learning include cryptographic and information-theoretic strategies, such as Secure Function Evaluation (SFE), also known as Secure Multi-Party Computation (SMC/SMPC); and Differential Privacy.
+However, all approaches entail tradeoffs between privacy and utility.

+Backdoor Attacks.
+Federated Learning systems have shown particular vulnerability to data- and model-poisoning attacks.
+Two key aspects of federated systems may exacerbate this vulnerability in production.
+First, Federated Learning introduces a potentially vast number of edge clients, with few guarantees against malicious actors at the device level.
+Second, data localization–intended to be privacy-preserving–circumvents typical centralized data curation strategies.

+Recent advances in Federated (on-device) Analytics may provide tools to address some of these issues.
+Practitioners should implement the fullest suite of MLSecOps tools possible to detect and mitigate backdoor attacks against Federated Learning systems.

 Links to standards:

 - Not covered yet in ISO/IEC standards